-Pets are permitted in all areas of Lake Griffin State Park including our campground.
-They must be kept on a handheld leash that is under your control and no longer than six feet long and be well behaved at all times.
+Pets are permitted in all areas of Lake Griffin State Park with the exception of any park buildings.
+Pets must be kept on a handheld leash no longer than six feet and be well-behaved at all times.
 Please do not leave your pets unattended.
 Pet owners are required to pick up after their pets and properly dispose of all waste in trash receptacles.

-One eight table open air picnic pavilion is reservable for your event or family reunion at $30 per day.
-The shelter is near restroom facilities and a children's plaground.
+One eight-table open air picnic pavilion can be reserved for your event or family reunion at $30 per day.
+The shelter is near restroom facilities and a children's playground.
 Water and electricity are included.
-A six foot long family sized grill, volleyball net, and two horseshoe pits are nearby.
+A six-foot-long family-size grill, volleyball net and two horseshoe pits are nearby.

 A playground facility is conveniently located in the day use area near the picnic pavilion overlooking the boat basin.
 This playground has an accessible-wheelchair swing.
 Inquire at the ranger station for instructions and assistance.